ARKANSAS WORKFORCE DEVELOPMENT BOARD

 In addition to state partners and programs, each local area has additional Workforce Center partners.
 Check with your local center for a complete list of partner organizations in your area.

-STATE AND LOCAL BOARD INFORMATION
+ARKANSAS LOCAL BOARD & AREA INFORMATION

 WORKFORCE INNOVATION AND OPPORTUNITY ACT